 Skip to main content

 Fallom Evals lets you evaluate your LLM outputs using G-Eval with an LLM-as-judge approach.
-Run evaluations locally in your environment, and results are automatically uploaded to your Fallom dashboard.
+You can run evaluations locally using our SDK, or directly from the Fallom dashboard on your production traces—no code required.

 Features

-• 5 Built-in Metrics: Answer relevancy, hallucination, toxicity, faithfulness, completeness
+• 7 Built-in Metrics: Answer relevancy, hallucination, toxicity, faithfulness, completeness, coherence, bias

 • G-Eval Methodology: Chain-of-thought prompting for accurate scoring